 As a business owner, I spend a significant amount of time responding to and sending email messages.
 Often I need to respond to the same question once or twice a week.
 Instead of going into my Sent Items to copy and paste the amazing response I sent a few days ago, I can set up responses to be reused over and over again.
 Not only will Quick Parts streamline your email processes but it also ensures consistent delivery of information.

 Quick Parts allow me to insert reusable information into an email message without having to type it each time.
 No more copy and paste function to reuse information.
 Quick Parts can be created based on simple information such as your contact details, or more complex information such as multiple paragraphs which include specific formatting, links to resources, and numbered or bulleted lists.

 Quick Parts is also included as a feature in Microsoft Word so be sure to take a look at my post, Quick Parts – the quickest way to insert reusable information in Word.
 Let me show you how to reuse text and images with Quick Parts in Microsoft Outlook.

 Quick Parts will allow you to include formatting such as bold, italics, paragraph alignment, bullet or numbered lists and even images as part of the Quick Part.
 For email messages, I tend not to include too many images however it will allow you to insert an image and save it as a Quick Part.
 Let’s create the first set of reusable information:

 - Open a new blank email message using Ctrl + N on the keyboard

-- Type in the block of text you wish to save for future use
+- Place your cursor in the body area of the email message and type in the block of text you wish to save for future use

 Tip: I use this feature for content which ranges from long sentences through to multiple paragraphs.
-Essentially any text you include on a regular basis, you can use within Quick Parts.
+Essentially any text you include on a regular basis, you can use with Quick Parts.